valerieliang/rover_autonomous_navigation/ZED_SLAM_DOCS.md

 ### `zed_vo_core.py`

 #### `NavState` (dataclass)
-Frozen snapshot of all navigation data for a single frame.
+Mutable snapshot of all navigation data for a single frame.
+Updated in-place each frame under `nav_lock` in the main loop.

 | Field | Type | Description |
 |---|---|---|